 He would like to encourage interested members of the public and all Port District citizens to participate in the governance of their Port District, by attending public meetings and supporting the Port District’s mission and values (found in the “About Us” section of this website).

-The Port’s newest commissioner is originally from Issaquah, but has lived, worked and played in the Poulsbo area for the past 10 years.
-Together with his wife Jody, he has seen the birth of two children, Ashley and Aspen.
-The family is often seen on the docks of the Poulsbo Marina, where they have moored the family boat for 7 years.
+The Port’s newest commissioner is originally from Issaquah, but has lived, worked and played in the Poulsbo area for over 10 years.
+He is often seen on the docks of the Poulsbo Marina, where he has moored his boat for over 7 years.

-Mark’s experience as a local small business owner will provide a unique and valuable perspective to the Board of Commissioners.
+Mark is retired from the Navy and uses his skills as a pilot to fly commercial jets.
+In addition, he also has experience as a local small business owner.
+This experience will provide a unique and valuable perspective to the Board of Commissioners.
 Issues that are particularly important to him include: marina utilization, increasing Port commerce and economic infusion in to the community.

 Appointed to fill a vacancy in June of 2012, Stephen (“Steve”) Swann, with his wife, recently relocated to Poulsbo from Arlington, Virginia, in 2011.